Skip to main content

 Host goes down?

 Connection check flips the Marquee to error.
-Playgrounds become unreachable until the host returns.
+Playgrounds become unreachable until the host returns, and live Genie chats stop automatically with a message that the Marquee became unavailable (their data is kept).
 No automatic failover.

 Does the Marquee see my source?